Risks of psychedelic drugs

+Psychedelic drugs are a class of substances known to induce altered states of consciousness and perceptual changes.
+Scientific literature and public health reports identify a range of risks and adverse events associated with their use in both clinical and non-clinical settings.
+These risks vary by substance, dosage, and environment, and include toxicological complications (such as hyperthermia or cardiac risks), acute psychological reactions (bad trips), persistent mental health effects (including hallucinogen-induced psychotic disorder and hallucinogen persisting perception disorder), and social risks (including exploitation).

 Toxicological risks

 Classic serotonergic psychedelics (psilocybin, LSD) are not physically addictive and have low physiological toxicity, but physical risks exist.
 MDMA can cause hyperthermia, arrhythmias, or serotonin syndrome.
 Ayahuasca, which contains an MAOI, can cause hypertensive crises or serotonin toxicity if combined with certain medications.
 Ibogaine carries known cardiac risks, including QT interval prolongation, and has been linked to fatal arrhythmias.

 Ketamine, a dissociative anesthetic, has potential for dependence and abuse.
 Chronic, heavy ketamine use can cause severe urinary tract damage, known as "ketamine bladder syndrome," which has required bladder removal in some cases.
 Liver injury and cognitive impairments are also associated with chronic use.

 Unregulated products on the black market pose significant risks.
 In 2024, a multi-state outbreak was linked to "Diamond Shruumz" branded chocolates.
 As of October 2024, at least 180 illnesses, 73 hospitalizations, and three suspected deaths were associated with the products.
 Lab tests found the products, advertised as containing psilocybin, in fact contained muscimol, 4-acetoxy-DMT, and pregabalin.